Snossy123/The_Sparks_Foundation_Internship/README.md

 #### (ii) What all business problems you can derive by exploring the data?

 #### (iii) Dash Boards - explaining the charts and interpretations.

+# Task 4 : Global-Terrorism-Attacks
+#### Global Terrorism Attacks Aalyzed time interval is 1970-2017, except 1993.
+The data analysis based on 4,000,000 new articles and 25,000 new sources.
+This Data Analysis contains More than 180,000 Terrorist Attacks More than 75,000 bombings 17,000 assassinations 9,000 kidnappings